 Izenda only offers the most basic connectivity to databases, excluding out-of-the-box support for sources such as Redshift, Vertica, and Teradata.
 Additionally, while Izenda has supported .NET for years, its recent claims to also support Windows and Java appear unsubstantiated by market evidence and product documentation.

 To compensate for this, Izenda allows its customers to write custom code to connect to different databases.
 However, this approach means customers need to hire experienced developers to staff their Izenda implementation.
 It will take a long time to create custom experiences that end users want and will require developers spend significant time checking and updating their code with every service pack or dot release, distracting them from working on the core application.

 When you develop mission-critical applications, you need an embedded analytics vendor that supports modern capabilities and offers ongoing professional support.
 Your users’ needs will inevitably shift and expand over time.
 If you embed a solution that isn’t designed to meet future needs, you’ll be forced to rip it out and start all over very quickly.

 If you require customized embedded analytics and BI solutions that offer more than a short-term solution, consider partnering with an embedded analytics platform such as Logi Analytics.
-Logi has been recognized repeatedly as a leader in embedded by independent analyst firms such as Dresner Advisory Services, which recently awarded Logi a “Perfect Recommend Score” in the 2017 Wisdom of Crowds Business Intelligence Market Study.
+Logi has been recognized repeatedly as a leader in embedded by independent analyst firms such as Dresner Advisory Services.
 Logi has grown steadily for over 17 years and has helped thousands of application teams create more valuable applications, engage users, and differentiate their software products.